SergioAMG/HackerrankCode/README.md

 # HackerrankCode

-HackerrankCode wrote for practicing and competing as well
++ HackerrankCode wrote for practicing and competing as well
++ Code has been written in c# as personal preference.